Grace MacInnis: Personal life

 MacInnis was born on July 25, 1905, in Winnipeg, Manitoba, Canada.
 She was the eldest among six children of J. S. Woodsworth, the first leader of Co-operative Commonwealth Federation (CCF, later the New Democratic Party), and Lucy Lillian Staples Woodsworth.
 Their lives and enthusiasm about politics highly influenced MacInnis' ideals as a politician, and a feminist.
 Her father was a minister of a comfortable Methodist parish.
 Her mother, Lucy, was a teacher and a loving mother to her children, also was known as a liberated thinker who taught her children about birth control, which was illegal at that time.
 The family had discussion frequently, which encouraged the children to express their thoughts freely.
 In the year of 1953, she published biography of her father: J.S.
 Woodsworth- A Man to Remember.

-After attending the University of Manitoba and the Sorbonne, she became a teacher, but soon left her career to assistant her father in 1931, and later acted as secretary of the CCF party.
+After attending the University of Manitoba and the Sorbonne, she became a teacher, but soon left her career to serve as an assistant to her father in 1931, and later acted as secretary of the CCF party.
 She married Angus MacInnis in January 1932 who spent 27 years as a CCF member of Vancouver-Kingsway in the House of Commons until his retirement in 1957 due to his failing health, which also confined MacInnis' activities as well.
-In 1941, she was elected to the British Columbia legislature as one of two members for the riding of Vancouver-Burrard and remained until 1945.
-In the year of 1960, she was suffered from rheumatoid arthritis which confined her activities completely.
+In 1941, she was elected to the British Columbia legislature as one of two members for the riding of Vancouver-Burrard and remained until her defeat in 1945.
+She was also defeated in the 1956 provincial election in the Vancouver Point-Grey riding.
+In the year of 1960, she suffered from rheumatoid arthritis which confined her activities completely.
 It took about 4 years for her to be quiescent.
 In 1964, her husband Angus MacInnis died.
 She rested and resumed her activities in NDP, and was elected as a Party Member of Vancouver-Kingsway in 1965.
 She held senior positions in both CCF Party and its successor, the NDP, and was president of the British Columbia Party for two terms, both on constituency and provincial levels.
 She received unanimous support from her party, and continued her activities for 35 years.
 MacInnis died on July 10, 1991.